 History

 Nepal has a long and fascinating history.
-The spread of Buddhism, its displacement by Hinduism and the induction of the caste system are significant historical occurrences with major contemporary dimensions.
-The modern history of Nepal may be thought of as starting with the Gurkha ruler Pirthivi Narayan Shah’s conquest of Kathmandu valley in 1769, bringing under one rule the kingdoms of Patan, Bhkatpur and Kathmandu.
-The expansionist policies of Pirthivi Narayan Shah and his successors resulted in the borders of their empire stretching as far as the River Sutlej to the west, with significant inroads in the Gangetic plains in the South.
-This expansion, however, brought the Gurkhas – inhabitants of the small Gurkha hill state, now part of Nepal – into conflict with China, and their subsequent defeat in 1816 at the hands of the British resulted in a peace treaty which, with subsequent minor adjustments, represents the present borders of Nepal.
+The spread of Buddhism, its displacement by Hinduism and the introduction of the caste system are significant historical occurrences with major contemporary dimensions.
+The modern history of Nepal may be thought of as starting with the Gurkha ruler Prithvi Narayan Shah’s conquest of Kathmandu valley in 1769, bringing under one rule the kingdoms of Patan, Bhaktapur and Kathmandu.
+The expansionist policies of Prithvi Narayan Shah and his successors resulted in the borders of their empire stretching as far as the River Sutlej to the west, with significant inroads in the Gangetic plains in the south.
+This expansion, however, brought the Gurkhas – inhabitants of the small Gurkha hill state, now part of Nepal – into conflict with China.
+Their subsequent defeat in 1816 at the hands of the British resulted in a peace treaty which, with subsequent minor adjustments, represents the present borders of Nepal.
 The time span between 1816 to 1846 was a period of political strife and intrigue, which culminated in the seizure of power by Jung Bahadur, who adopted the prestigious title of Rana and proclaimed himself Prime Minster for life.
 The office of Rana was made hereditary, with Rana descendants ruling Nepal until the end of the Second World War, although the Shah dynasty continued subsequently to occupy the throne.

-A wave of political unrest and dissatisfaction with the government culminated in the Jana Andolan I or Peoples Movement of 1990.
-King Birendra, who had reigned since 1972, conceded to the demands of democracy and accountability by dissolving the cabinet, lifting the ban on political parties and inviting opposition parties to form an interim government.
-By November 1990 a new Constitution guaranteeing free speech, human rights and a constitutional monarchy was in place.
+A wave of political unrest and dissatisfaction with the government culminated in the Jana Andolan I or People’s Movement of 1990.
+King Birendra, who had reigned since 1972, conceded to the demands for democracy and accountability by dissolving the cabinet, lifting the ban on political parties and inviting opposition parties to form an interim government.
+By November 1990, a new Constitution guaranteeing free speech, human rights and a constitutional monarchy was in place.
 Under its provisions the King remained commander-in-chief of the armed forces but could not make executive decisions without consulting the Prime Minister and cabinet.
 The old panchayat was replaced by a Parliament consisting of a directly elected House of Representatives and a smaller National Assembly.
-From 1991, control of the government alternated between the NCP and the United Communist Party of Nepal.
+From 1991, control of the government alternated between the Nepal Congress and the United Communist Party of Nepal.

-In December 2007, parliament agreed to abolish the monarchy.
+In December 2007, the Parliament agreed to abolish the monarchy.
 This was part of a peace deal with the Maoists, who had joined an interim government earlier that year following the Comprehensive Peace Accord (CPA) agreed in 2006.
 On May 2008, the monarchy was abolished by the first constitutional assembly and Nepal declared a democratic republic.
-The post-conflict era has seen increasing visibility for the social movements of indigenous peoples, women and Madhesis from the Southern Terai Plains in Nepalese public life, though marginalized Dalit communities and other indigenous communities are still sidelined from mainstream politics.
+The post-conflict era has seen increasing visibility for the social movements of indigenous peoples, women and Madhesis from the Southern Terai Plains in Nepalese public life, though marginalized Dalit communities and indigenous peoples are still sidelined from mainstream politics.

 The Civil Service Act of 2007 has been revised and amended with the provision of a 45 per cent reservation allotted to indigenous peoples/nationalities (27 per cent), women (33 per cent), Madhesis (22 per cent), Dalits (9 per cent), persons with disabilities (5 per cent) and people from ‘backward’ regions (4 per cent), to support inclusive development and employment opportunities for long excluded groups, including indigenous peoples and minorities.
 While this system aims to increase the participation of under-represented groups and communities in Nepal, it needs to be strictly monitored and followed in every sector.
 Regional discrimination also persists, particularly for poorer and remote communities, and there have also been cases of members of dominant groups misusing the reservation quotas.
 Some political parties and leaders, for instance, appoint indigenous women as representatives to fulfill the requirement for 33 per cent women without affording them any decision-making power.
 Consequently, the reservations alone are not enough to ensure effective and meaningful participation of indigenous peoples and minorities.